 Because of this, loved ones must act as advocates and pay close attention to both the behavior and physical signs that can accompany abuse and neglect.

 Silence – particularly in front of caretakers

-While none of those issues necessarily mean that neglect or abuse is occurring, if you notice them they should always be reported to the proper authorities and you should reach out to a skilled nursing home neglect attorney.
+While none of those issues necessarily mean that neglect or abuse occurs, if you notice them, they should always be reported to the proper authorities, and you should reach out to a skilled nursing home neglect attorney.
 The Long-Term Care Ombudsman Office deals with abuse reports in Florida.

 By filing a report and seeking out legal help, you ensure independent oversight that will prevent the long-term care facility from continuing the behavior — and make it much harder for them to sweep it under the rug.

-If your loved one was harmed by coronavirus due to outrageous conduct by the owners of the facility, you likely have a very strong chance of proving that their actions were negligent or abusive.
+If your loved one due to outrageous conduct by the facility owners, you likely have a solid chance of proving that their actions were negligent or abusive.
 What exactly does “outrageous conduct” mean?

 What happens when there is not enough money to run a facility properly?

 Bottom line?
 Nursing homes and other skilled care facilities have a duty of care to their residents.
-If they fail in that duty in any way and it results in harm, then they should be held responsible for their actions and those hurt should get fair and just compensation.
+If they fail in that duty in any way and it results in harm, they should be held responsible for their actions, and those hurt should get fair and just compensation.